rwarbelow/ruby-and-apis/_posts/2015-11-21-storing-and-manipulating-data-with-arrays.markdown

 clothing.length
 {% endhighlight %}

 These three methods will return the same value.
 However, they have different implications for performance.
-You can read more about that [here](http://batsov.com/articles/2014/02/17/the-elements-of-style-in-ruby-number-13-length-vs-size-vs-count/).
+You can read more about that <a href="http://batsov.com/articles/2014/02/17/the-elements-of-style-in-ruby-number-13-length-vs-size-vs-count/">here</a>.

 <div class="card blue-grey darken-1">
   <div class="card-content white-text">